This is a special video for Travis Stoetzel and everyone at TrainAggressive.com.

 #1 – Vertical Hanging

 This is a stretch or exercise that you can do to help ease the pain in your back.
 Place your arms about shoulder width apart.
 Use a chin up bar or a squat rack, drop your hips and try to build traction.
 Pull in that low back in order to decompress and loosen up your spine.
 Hang in there for about 15 seconds.

 The first tip that I would recommend is to start off with this exercise to loosen up that lower back area, especially if you do a lot of computer work, desk work or sitting work.

 #2 – Front Squat

 The front squat uses a vertical upright position.
 Another thing you can do is limit your positions.
 You might not go as deep, but you can do this half way and back up and build your range that you are able to do.
 You might not be able to do the full range, but you can cut the range in half.

 #3 – Bodyweight Exercises

-The third thing you is to analyze the bodyweight exercises that you can do.
-Things that work well and are easy on the back are the Gymnastic Ring Work, Pull Ups and Chin Ups.
+The third thing you can do is analyze the bodyweight exercises that you can do.
+Things that work well and are easy on the back are Gymnastic Ring Work, Pull Ups and Chin Ups.
 Those are good exercises for the back and keep the back in a good position.

 Give those three things a go.
-The vertical hanging from the back, switching from a back squat to a front squat or doing more vertical exercises and limiting the range that you are doing for a little while.
+The vertical hanging from the back, switching from a back squat to a front squat, and doing more vertical exercises and limiting the range that you are doing for a little while.
 And then, look at the exercises for the gymnastics range or pull ups and chin ups.